All Episodes

 By the way, let's go to the right coast here.

-In time, Fogartyville Cafe became something more than a hole in the wall joint that served tofu, organic coffee, and no war bumper stickers.
+In time, Fogartyville Cafe became something more than a hole-in-the-wall joint that served tofu, organic coffee, and no war bumper stickers.

-It became a refuge for aging hippies, would-be radicals and part-time poets, a liberal landmark in a decidedly conservative city.
+It became a refuge for aging hippies, would-be radicals, and part-time poets, a liberal landmark in a decidedly conservative city.

 We have to, said Billy Johnson, a stained glass maker.

-We can't let this place close is too important.
+We can't let this place close.

-I thought I was reading Scott Ott at Scrappleface or something from the Onion.
+I thought I was reading Scott Ott at Scrapple Face or something from The Onion.

-I thought I was reading a parody.
+Thought I was reading a parody.

 Perhaps the regulars need to start a co-op.